joshgelbard/Remiss/docs/README.md

 Users can sign up, log in, and log out through webpage.
 Demo account.

-### Phase 2: Live chat -- 3 days
+### Phase 2: Public channels -- 2 days

-Users can send messages that appear in one premade channel.
+Channels can be created, modified and deleted.
+Channels have users.

-### Phase 3: Public channels -- 3 days
+### Phase 3: Live chat -- 2 days

-Users can choose which channel to view and post to.
-Users can modify or add channels.
+Users can send messages within channels.

-### Phase 4: DM and group DM -- 1 day
+### Phase 4: DM and group DM -- 2 days

 Users can message each other privately, one-to-one or in groups.